RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 }
 ```

-> str.replace('s', 'z') is almost the right answer, only it will replace just one letter `s` were-as the code above with the regular expression will replaces all instances of `s`
+> str.replace('s', 'z') is almost the right answer, only it will replace just one letter `s` whereas the code above with the regular expression will replaces all instances of `s`

 ### What is Common JS?